-IMG_5166I teach various courses within the bachelor and master programmes International Development Studies of Wageningen University.
-Most of the courses that I am involved in have a focus on conflict and disaster studies.
+I teach various courses within Wageningen University’s bachelor and master programmes in International Development Studies.
+Most of the courses I am involved in focus on conflict and disaster studies.

 Supervision

 I supervise Bachelor, Master and PhD students who are in the process of writing their theses.
-I am interested in supervising students that seek to critically study local dynamics of development and conflict.
-I am interested in questions such as: What does crisis mean in different circumstances?; How do narratives and labels of crisis impact and condition intervention?; How do external interventions reverberate in everyday lives of people?; How are power and authority performed and enacted by state and non-state actors?; What role do (natural) resources play in claims of belonging and identity?
+I am interested in supervising students who seek to critically study local dynamics of development and conflict.
+I am interested in questions such as: What does crisis mean in different circumstances?; How do narratives and labels of crisis impact and condition intervention?; How do external interventions reverberate in the everyday lives of people?; How are power and authority performed and enacted by state and non-state actors?; What role do (natural) resources play in claims of belonging and identity?
 Examples of thesis topics that I would welcome to supervise are:

-• Borders and borderlands
+- Borders and borderlands

-• Everyday perceptions and governance of security and insecurity
+- Everyday perceptions and governance of security and insecurity

-• Regional integration and transnationalism
+- Regional integration and transnationalism

-• Linkages between (small) local conflicts and big politics
+- Linkages between (small) local conflicts and big politics

-• Migration and identities in a world on the move
+- Migration and identities in a world on the move

-• Natural resource management and conflict (fisheries, pastoralism, extractives)
+- Natural resource management and conflict (fisheries, pastoralism, extractives)

 I am proud to have previously supervised: